top of page

 November / December 1994

-Much to the Editor's surprise, the first sample issue of Country Goss' was very well received.
-The response from dancers, instructors, record companies and advertisers pushed (this) the 2nd issue to 8 - A4 pages with letters, festival news, advertising, class listings, CD giveaways, tour news and music reviews.
-And with the Tamworth Country Music Festival just weeks away, dancers were keen for news and information.
+Much to the Publishers surprise, the first sample issue of Country Goss' was exceptionally well received.
+The response from dancers, instructors, record companies and advertisers pushed the 2nd issue to eight A4 pages with letters, Festival news, advertising, class listings, CD giveaways, tour news and music reviews, and with preparations well underway for the 1995 Australian Country Line Dance Championships in Tamworth, enquiries are coming thick and fast from dancers regarding accommodation.
+The Editor offers some alternate suggestions other than the more expensive hotel/motel listings.

 Audrey Alison and her grandson Luis Riveros prepare for Tamworth.